 If you answered “Yes” to one or more of these questions, you may be the kind of person who would be a great life coach!

 Life coaches are all about helping people find answers to their questions, solutions to their problems, and resolutions for their issues.
-You can make a real difference in the world by becoming a life coach and providing help and advice to people who need it!
+You can make a real difference in the world if you become a coach, providing help and advice to people who need it!
 Best of all, you can earn a decent living doing it…

 Not sure if you have what it takes to be a coach?
 Here are a few things considered “core competencies” for being a life coach:

-Active listening -- Being a coach isn't just about letting people talk to you about their problems; you have to offer advice as well.
-You'll need to be good at "active listening", which means listening to try and understand the other person, and letting them know that you are hearing what they are saying.
+Active listening — Being a coach isn’t just about letting people talk to you about their problems; you have to offer advice as well.
+You’ll need to be good at “active listening”, which means listening to try and understand the other person, and letting them know that you are hearing what they are saying.
 Only then will you be an effective life coach.

-Problem-solving -- In the end, you're being hired not because you are fun to talk to or a good listener, but because you have a solution to someone's problems.
+Problem-solving — In the end, you’re being hired not because you are fun to talk to or a good listener, but because you have a solution to someone’s problems.
 Every one of your clients is going to have a unique variation of a similar problem, so you need to find the solution for THEIR specific problem.
 Problem-solving skills are a MUST for anyone who wants to become a coach.

-If you have (or can develop) these skills, you've got what it takes to be a life coach!
-You're ready to learn how to become a life coach and we've got a full guide to help you out!
+If you have (or can develop) these coaching skills, you’ve got what it takes to be a coach!

 According to the U.S. Bureau of Labor Statistics, school and career counselors earn an average of $53,000 per year.
 These careers are the closest the government statistics come to life coaching.On PayScale, you’ll find that the average life coach can earn anywhere from $23,000 to $105,000 per year.